 Birmingham's Lost Communities

-We worked with groups based in 5 schools, to uncover the stories of local communities which have now disappeared - such as the Italian Quarter in Digbeth ... the Jewish Quarter on Hurst Street ... and the working class community in the Jewellery Quarter.
+For this project, we worked with groups based in 5 schools, to uncover the stories of local communities which have now disappeared - such as the Italian Quarter in Digbeth ... the Jewish Quarter on Hurst Street ... and the working class community in the Jewellery Quarter.

-Here are links to pages which showcase some of the work that young people produced:
+Below are links to pages which showcase some of the work that young people produced:

 The Kathleen Dayus Trail